AidenCastillo/Klunker/README.md

 ## Customizable Parts
 Most of the files in `data/` are customizable to your own needs.
 If you decide to add something to those files or edit the json files, we recommend to keep the same formate as the previous items in the files.

-# Bug Hunter
-Hello Bug Hunters.
-To help out with production of this bot, we need help catching bugs and issues to make our system work, faster, better, and with less chance of all of you data being deleted.
-## How to Help
-We want you to help us catch bugs and report them back to us so we can fix them and keep you happy using our bot.
-So how do you report to us?

-1. If you already have a GitHub account, you don't not have to go any further and you can make a issue in our repository `github.com/AidenCastillo/klunker/issues`.
-If you do not, you can dm Klunker#6013 and use the command ~bughunter.
-2. Fill out the questions
-3. Use ~issue, and follow the directions the bot gives you.
-4. Done.
-You have made a issue for us to review and handle